MPeace/portfolio/cases/cs1.md

 <div class="imgcaption">A chart page after redesign.</div>

 <h4>Results and Challenges</h4>
-<p>User engagement has showed 6 months of continued improvement</p>
+<p>User engagement has shown six months of continued improvement</p>
-<p>Homepage is still unreleased and the website redesign is on hold.</p>
+<p>The homepage and website redesign are pending release.</p>
-<p>Ultimate approval of the project was validated from the largest client granting access to the platform for their employees.</p>
+<p>The project was validated when the largest client granted access to the platform for their employee use.</p>
-<p>Limited resources and schedule priorities caused this project to stall at times.
-I kept weekly communication with the different stakeholders to keep updated.</p>
+<p>Limited resources and stakeholder priorities caused this project to stall at times.
+I kept weekly communication with the different stakeholders to maintain project momentum.</p>

 <img src="../assets/images/07test.png" />
 <img src="../assets/images/09test.jpeg" />
 <img src="../assets/images/05test.jpeg" />

 <div class="imgcaption">Final designs for the platform</div>

 </div>